The Vision for the Community Hub:

 Village Hall Proposals

-The Parish Council has re-submitted a revised planning application, with the village hall now in the location suggested by the planners last year.
+The Parish Council has submitted further revisions to its planning application for the village hall in the location suggested by the planners last year.
 This is shown in the diagram.

 Note that there is now only one public entrance, which has been moved to the side of the building, through the cafe area, away from nearby residents.
-A small service entrance is retained to the rear.
+There is no longer even a small service entrance to the rear.

 This revised location has meant that some of the wildflower meadow will be lost but this area will be relocated elsewhere on the recreation ground.
 The car park area now has a ‘sit-on grass mesh’ system surface, but otherwise is unchanged with footpaths separating pedestrians from vehicles.

-The glass roof to the corridor has been replaced by a solid roof and the rear of the building has just a single fire exit/service door.
+The glass roof to the corridor has been replaced by a solid roof and the building reduced in size.

 The new play area will be within view of the café, as before, but the exact shape and position of the equipment is yet to be finalised.